-Uber Could Be Fined Up To $780,000 For Operating in Taiwan
+Uber Could Be Fined up to $780,000 for Operating in Taiwan

 Hsu is drafting a digital economy act to improve the future legal framework for tech start-ups.

-However, it may be too late for one single mother, named only as Ms Yang, who says that driving for Uber allowed her the flexibility to both earn and care for her children.
+However, it may be too late for one single mother, named only as Ms. Yang, who says that driving for Uber allowed her the flexibility to both earn and care for her children.

 “The government can give us subsidies, but what we really need is the opportunity to work,” she says.